samisalkosuo/grain4jmeter-docker/README.md

 # grain4jmeter-docker
-Docker container for Grafana &amp; InfluxDB for JMeter.
+Grafana &amp; InfluxDB Docker container for JMeter.

 Inspired by https://github.com/sarkershantonu/jmeter-grafana-influxdb-docker but changed to have both Grafana and InfluxDB in the same image.